etal/cladecompare/README.rst

 Installation
 ------------

-You can probably use this package in-place, without installing it.
+You can use this package in-place, without installing it.
+Just download the source code (git clone, or download the ZIP file and unpack it) and include the top-level directory in your system path, or add symbolic links to cladecompare.py, cladereport.py and cladeweb.py to an existing directory that's in your path (e.g. ``~/bin``).

 A proper installation looks like::